 People with a healthy Social Dominant Instinct demonstrate relational awareness.
 They sense the “flow” in a group, whether there is give and take in the conversation, and how to plug in.
 They have a sense of their own contribution and the contribution of others, are conscious of how they are “showing up”, and seem to be aware of the different positions or roles necessary to the group’s survival.

-The dominant instinct is the one that is most acted out through the Type.
-The secondary instinct is the one that supports the dominant.
-And the third is neglected and/or ignored instinct, and often not valued by the person.
-A low SP Instinct person might judge a high SP Instinct person as being selfish, focusing on how they seem overly obsessed with their own well-being.
-A low SX Instinct person may judge a high SX Instinct person as being way too intense, or just “too much”.
+The Dominant instinct is described as the most easily activated and acted out through the Type.
+The Secondary instinct is sometimes understood to be in support of the dominant.
+Others understand it to be the one we are least activated by, that we handle with ease, and that there are not a lot of triggers around.
+The third Instinct, the Underdeveloped, Repressed, or Blind Instinct, is considered the neglected and/or ignored instinct, and often not valued by the person.
+A low SP Instinct person might judge a high SP Instinct person as being selfish, perceiving them as overly obsessed with their own well-being.
+A low SX Instinct person may judge a high SX Instinct person as being way too intense – just “too much”.
 A low SC Instinct person may judge a high SC Instinct person as superficial and lacking depth.
-(Self-observing your own biases might be one way to see your own Blind Spot!)